-The success of these calls and deceptive tactics comes from the fact that many businesses are overpaying for processing, or at least wonder if they could be getting better pricing.
+The success of these calls and deceptive tactics comes from the fact that many businesses are overpaying for processing.
 Instead of listening to a sales rep that will say almost anything to get your business, use an independent comparison system to find the right solution.

 The easiest way to find out if you’re paying too much is to use a quote comparison tool.
 CardFellow’s quote comparison lets you view pricing from multiple processors privately, with no sales calls, no hidden fees, and no deceptive tactics.
 Here’s how it works:

-We’ll even do a cost comparison for you to show the difference between your current quotes and the quotes available through processors in the CardFellow marketplace.
+We’ll even do a cost comparison for you.
+That will show the difference between your current quotes and CardFellow marketplace quotes.
 If you already have good pricing and it doesn’t make sense to switch, we’ll tell you that, too!
 Give it a try.